History of autism: DSM-III-R

 In 1987, the revised DSM-III-R was released.
 In this edition of the DSM, "infantile autism" was merged with "childhood onset pervasive developmental disorder" to create the new "autistic disorder".
 The new definition broadened the range of neurotypes that were considered "autistic" by clinicians.
 The DSM's third PDD category became "pervasive developmental disorder not otherwise specified" (PDDNOS, later PDD-NOS).
 "Schizoid disorder of childhood or adolescence" was absorbed by the PDD category as a whole.
 "Schizoid personality disorder" in adults, "avoidant personality disorder" and "elective mutism" continued to exist.

 The DSM-III-R noted that "The evidence suggests, however, that [autistic disorder] is merely the most severe and prototypical form of the general category Pervasive Developmental Disorders ...
 Whereas in clinical settings Autistic Disorder is more commonly seen than PDDNOS, studies in England and the United States, using criteria similar to those in this manual, suggest that PDDNOS is more common than Autistic Disorder in the general population."

 The book also stated that "In Schizoid and Schizotypal Personality Disorders there are deficits in interpersonal relatedness.
 The diagnosis of Autistic Disorder preempts the diagnosis of these personality disorders.
 However, these personality disorders preempt the diagnosis of Pervasive Developmental Disorder Not Otherwise Specified."

+Another newly added condition was stereotypy/habit disorder, which involved "intentional, repetitive, non-functional behaviors".
+However, the DSM-III-R noted that: "Stereotypy/Habit Disorder should not be diagnosed if the behaviour occurs in the context of a Pervasive Developmental Disorder."
+The condition would later be renamed stereotypic movement disorder, and would be considered to be experienced by a high proportion of autistic people.

+The autism and PDD-NOS definitions of the DSM-III-R were created from a draft written by American psycholinguist Lynn Waterhouse and British psychiatrist Lorna Wing, and a team led by them and also American psychiatrists Robert Spitzer and Bryna Siegel.